Who can apply: Refugees and beneficiaries of subsidiary protection

 Location: Nicosia, Larnaca, Limassol, Pafos, Famagusta

-Applications without the above documents will not be considered.
+Applications without the above Application Form will not be considered.

 Applications received after the closing date will not be accepted.